Wat Arun – Guide to the Temple of Dawn

 Another option to visit Wat Arun is as part of a guided tour.
 Bangkok temple tours are becoming more and more popular.
 They are a great way to see a lot in only one day.

-Conclusion: The Wat Arun in Bangkok is definitely one of the most beautiful temples in the city.
+Conclusion: The Wat Arun in Bangkok is definitely one of the most beautiful temples in the city and one of the things for what is Thailand famous for.
 Its architecture, the pretty decorations and the unique location next to the river make this temple a Must-see Temple in Bangkok.
 A boat trip to Wat Arun is highly recommended and should not be missed on any city trip to Bangkok!

 More About Bangkok: